JimothyThunderguns/Hitman-1/README.txt

-This is an improvement on Horiseo's website.
+This is an improvement on Horiseon's website.